NathanGros/King-Defense/README.md

 To stop them, you can place towers (white pieces) with special abilities, and collect coins when the enemies die.

-With these, you can buy permanent upgrades, buy new pieces in shop, survive longer and repeat !
+With these, you can buy permanent upgrades, buy new pieces or upgrades in shop, survive longer and repeat !